At the northeastern tip of the country, Maine’s far-flung Amish work together to survive.

 By August, the Yoders were hiring a returning potato truck to deliver what few possessions they couldn’t sell at auction.
 That fall, a busload of New York Amish made a whirlwind trip to The County to help them raise their first barn — bussing to Maine overnight, erecting the barn during the day, then catching the night bus home in time for the next morning’s milking.
 Noah and his brother-in-law labored well into February on another barn, picking the warmest days and working on the sunniest sides of the building.
 It was a long winter, but Noah remembers it fondly, and it didn’t take long before word of the new settlement traveled through the Amish grapevine.
 Three more families arrived in 2008.
 By the end of 2010, there were close to a dozen.

-Today, the Amish settlement in Fort Fairfield (and neighboring Easton) is made up of twenty families who have migrated from Ohio, Iowa, Missouri, and elsewhere — around one hundred forty people altogether.
+Today, the Amish settlement in Fort Fairfield (and neighboring Easton) is made up of 20 families who have migrated from Ohio, Iowa, Missouri, and elsewhere — around 140 people altogether.
 In more ways than one, it is a young community.
-There are only three people over fifty years old.
+There are only three people over 50 years old.
 And while the settlement has evolved to include seven expanding dairy farms, two schoolhouses, an Amish-run store, a successful sheet metal business, and more, Noah emphasizes that it’s all still something of an experiment.

 Many of the Ausbund’s hymns recall the martyrdom of the faith’s Anabaptist forebears in Reformation-era Europe.
-Persecuted for their embrace of adult baptism and rejection of the church’s role in politics, the Swiss-German sect known as the Amish started migrating to the U.S. in the early eighteenth century.
+Persecuted for their embrace of adult baptism and rejection of the church’s role in politics, the Swiss-German sect known as the Amish started migrating to the U.S. in the early 18th century.
 The religion languished in Europe, and today, the Amish are a distinctly American ethnic group — and a rapidly expanding one.
-At the turn of the twentieth century, there were around six thousand Amish in the U.S., most concentrated in northern Indiana and southeastern Pennsylvania.
-Today, there are more than two hundred eighty thousand in thirty-one different states, plus a few communities in Canada and Latin America.
-The country’s Amish population has grown by a whopping 20 percent in the last five years, and during that time, Maine has welcomed more than forty Amish families.
+At the turn of the 20th century, there were around 6,000 Amish in the U.S., most concentrated in northern Indiana and southeastern Pennsylvania.
+Today, there are more than 280,000 in 31 different states, plus a few communities in Canada and Latin America.
+The country’s Amish population has grown by a whopping 20 percent in the last five years, and during that time, Maine has welcomed more than 40 Amish families.
 Only New York has seen a higher net increase in Amish households.